bulletmark/debugpy-run/README.md

    output a message, and then wait to be connected by [VS Code](https://code.visualstudio.com/).

-    :warning: As seen in the above example, you need to specify `--` after your program/module name so that debugpy-run knows where it's own options end, and the target options start.
+    :warning: As seen in the above example, you should specify `--` after your program/module name so that debugpy-run knows where it's own options end, and the target options start.